Andrew-R-Stephens/Andrew-R-Stephens/README.md

 <h2>Welcome!</h2>

-<p>This is the repository of Andrew Stephens -- a software engineer with a B.S. in Computer Science from SUNY College at Old Westbury.</p>
+<p>Andrew is a highly motivated full stack software engineer who has demonstrated his curiosity for computer programming through a multitude of technologies over the last decade.
+He holds a B.S. in Computer and Information Science from SUNY College at Old Westbury and was awarded with Dean's List honors.</p>

-<p>During his scholastic career, Andrew had worked on many extracurricular projects.
-This proved to be invaluable as it earned him an in-depth understanding of the intricate world of front-end and back-end software development, frameworks, dev-ops, cloud computing, and project management.</p>
+</p>During his scholastic career, Andrew had worked on many extracurricular projects.
+This proved to be invaluable as it earned him an in-depth understanding of the intricate world of front-end and back-end software development, frameworks, dev-ops, cloud computing, and project management.
+He worked as a tutor for the Computer Science department.</p>

+<p>He has a growing number of notable achievements.
+Andrew is proud to have published a successful multi-faceted Android application (Phasmophobia Evidence Tool) to the Google Play Store.
+He has deployed a university registration/administration website (Aleutian Islands University) and has also developed a working 2D platformer game (Into The Woods) in Java without the assistance of game libraries.
+Andrew is currently working on a multitude of other side projects to better understand other technologies.</p>

+<p>He has led multiple team projects throughout his career, through which he has exhibited an excellent knowledge of Agile methodologies.</p>

+<p>Andrew is very knowledgeable in object-oriented programming concepts, and has an especially thorough background in Java.
+He has also worked in functional programming practice in Javascript and Typescript.
+He is quite familiar with RDBMS through his use of MySQL, and has a good understanding of cloud server hosting after having successfully maintained the internal configurations for multiple instances of the AWS service.</p>

+<p>Since graduating, Andrew has continued his education by working projects in other technologies such as ASP.NET, Chrome Extensions, Angular, Go, and Kotlin.</p>

-Andrew is the proud owner of his small software development business, [Tritium Gaming Studios](#tritium-gaming-studios).
+<p>Andrew is the proud owner of his small software development business, <a href="#tritium-studios">Tritium Studios</a> .</p>

 <hr/>